 8. The Saddle Room, Leyburn

-Part of the same park as The Forbidden Corner, The Saddle Room is a brilliant pit stop for families to enjoy after exploring the curious attraction, with a traditional pub and barn feel, plenty of seating both indoor and out, and, of course, Yorkshire Puddings.
+Part of the same park as The Forbidden Corner, The Saddle Room is a brilliant pit stop for families to enjoy after exploring the curious attraction, with a traditional pub and barn feel, plenty of seating both indoors and out, and, of course, Yorkshire Puddings.

 For the wine lovers, the restaurant is also home to a fantastic wine cellar, packed full of hand-picked wines that are sure to accompany your dinner perfectly.
-The Saddle Room, Tupgill Park Stables, Coverham, Leyburn, DL8 4TJ.

 What’s it near to? 📍 The Forbidden Corner.